awesomerank/awesomerank.github.io/lists/KotlinBy/awesome-kotlin.md

 * [ahong222/happy21 ★2](https://github.com/ahong222/happy21) - A simple game of Black-Jack write with kotlin
 * [AllanWang/KAU ★30](https://github.com/AllanWang/KAU) - An extensive collection of Kotlin Android Utils
 * [hanjoongcho/aaf-easyphotomap ★2](https://github.com/hanjoongcho/aaf-easyphotomap) - This is a photomap app that shows photos taken on a map.
+* [Karumi/KataScreenshotKotlin ★31](https://github.com/Karumi/KataScreenshotKotlin) - An full exercise to learn how to create screenshot tests for Android
 * [massivedisaster/AFM ★2](https://github.com/massivedisaster/AFM) - An library to help android developers working easly with activities and fragments with Kotlin
 * [mustafaberkaymutlu/uv-index ★16](https://github.com/mustafaberkaymutlu/uv-index) - A simple ultraviolet index viewer app for demonstrating Instant Apps + Kotlin + Dagger + MVP